 Pull marketing lures people to learn more about your products or services through helpful content instead of pushing products in front of their eyes with classic advertisements.
 Basically, it shifts communications that are sales to a more helpful and relevant discourse.

 Pull marketing starts when brands decide that they want to be helpful.
 This mindset helps marketers understand that money should, at times, be redirected from ads to content creation (blogs, tutorials, frameworks, videos).
 Over time, pull helps companies establish a reputation as a field expert and improves perceptions of a brand’s values.
 In an era when everybody wants to sell you something, a brand that genuinely wants to give a helping hand is refreshing.
 By sharing valuable information instead of self-promoting, people will have you top of mind when their jobs to be done seem up your alley.
-Be careful; hiding a “check out our newest product” at the end of each social media post meant to be helpful might give the feeling that you are not genuine.
+However, be careful; hiding a “check out our newest product” at the end of each social media post meant to be helpful might give the feeling that you are not genuine.
 Keeping helpful content and ads separate can go a long way in establishing trust.

 - Wonsulting – If you are currently a student looking for an internship or your first full-time job, you might have heard of them already.
 Their entire marketing platform revolves around being helpful.
-Their team and their official pages share tips and tricks daily to help students strengthen resumes, improve cover letters, and grow their network.
+Their team and official pages share tips and tricks daily to help students strengthen resumes, improve cover letters, and grow their network.
 Wonsulting is proof that helping out their community goes a long way, as their efforts have been rewarded with thousands of followers across platforms and features in publications like Business Insider.
-The company’s founders, Jerry Lee and Jonathan Javier, established themselves as experts in the job search space by consistently sharing high-value information for students and organizing relevant events.
+In addition, the company’s founders, Jerry Lee and Jonathan Javier, established themselves as experts in the job search space by consistently sharing high-value information for students and organizing relevant events.

 I hope that these thoughts and examples make you consider investing a part of your ads budget for 2021 into content creation.
 While pull marketing’s effectiveness only becomes visible in the long run, the relationship building is well worth the effort.